pytorch/text/examples/text_classification/README.md

 # This is an example to create a text classification dataset and train a sentiment model.

-In the basic case, users can train the sentiment model in model.py with AG_NEWS dataset in torchtext.datasets.text_classification.
+In the basic case, users can train the sentiment model in model.py with AG_NEWS dataset in torchtext.prototype.datasets.text_classification.
 The dataset is default with the ngrams number of 2.

 To try the example, run the following script: